Nonlinear phase synchronization and the role of spacing in shell models: Introduction

 Section \ref{sec:Intermittency-1} addresses intermittency, in particular investigating how the enhancement of the intermittency corrections, by decreasing the shell spacing $g$, is associated with different statistics of the sync order parameters \ref{subsec:Shell-spacing-Dependence}.
 We further characterize the dynamics of burst events - responsible for intermittency - as sync events propagating through shells in cascade process.

-In Sec. \ref{sec:Helical-shell-models}, we extend the analysis to helical shell models, exploring how synchronization properties vary with shell spacing, focusing on a helical shell model exhibiting suppression of intermittency.
-Section \ref{sec:Inverse-cascades} is devoted to role of phase organization in driving inverse cascades, we present an inverse energy cascade for an elongated helical shell model analyze the inverse energy cascade in a local shell model.
+In Sec. \ref{sec:Helical-shell-models}, we extend the analysis to helical shell models, exploring how sync properties vary with shell spacing, focusing on a helical shell model exhibiting suppression of intermittency.
+Section \ref{sec:Inverse-cascades} is devoted to the role of phase organization in driving inverse cascades.
+In particular we present an inverse energy cascade for both an elongated helical shell model and a local shell model.

 Finally, Section \ref{sec:Conclusion} summarizes conclusions, while Appendix \ref{sec:Numerical-details} provides numerical details.